North Carolina Social Security Disability Benefits

 The government sets payments, typically making cost of living adjustments each year for inflation.

-The estimated average Social Security Disability Insurance (SSD, SSDI) benefit amount for 2019 is $1,234 per month.
-The maximum SSDI payment is approximately $2,860.
+The estimated average Social Security Disability Insurance (SSD, SSDI) benefit amount in 2022 is $1,358 per month for disabled workers.
+The maximum SSDI payment is approximately $3,345.

 Our Raleigh Attorneys Can Help With Your North Carolina Disability Claim